walac/walac.github.io/_posts/2017-03-11-golang-patch.md

 In the `taskcluster-worker` task payload, there is a field called `command`, that specifies the command the task must run.
-Through a configuration file, you can specify either the spawned command should run as the current user or to run the command with a newly created user.
-The pseudo code bellow illustrates how this works:
+Through a configuration file, you can specify whether the spawned command should run as the current user or with a newly created user.
+The pseudo code below illustrates how this works:

 ```go